whylabs/whylogs/python/examples/integrations/bentoml/README.md

 ### 6. View the logged data in WhyLabs & Setup Monitoring

 In the WhyLabs project, you will see the data profile for the iris dataset and the model predictions being logged.
+You will need to wait the 5 minutes set in the rolling log before the data is written to WhyLabs.

 You can enable ML monitoring for your model and data in the `monitor` section of the WhyLabs dashboard.

 ![WhyLabs](https://camo.githubusercontent.com/8e9cc18b64b157d4569fa6ed2bd5152200ee7bb1a11e54f858f923a4be635f90/68747470733a2f2f7768796c6162732e61692f5f6e6578742f696d6167653f75726c3d6874747073253341253246253246636f6e74656e742e7768796c6162732e6169253246636f6e74656e74253246696d616765732532463230323225324631312532464672616d652d363839392d2d312d2e706e6726773d3331323026713d3735)